 Can this chili be frozen?

-Freeze it in covered airtight containers or heavy-duty freezer bags for up to 4 to 6 months.
+Freeze it in a covered airtight container or freezer-safe container such as heavy-duty ziplock bags for up to 4 to 6 months.

 Cooked vegan pumpkin chili that has been thawed in the fridge can be kept for an additional 3 to 4 days in the refrigerator before cooking.
 If it was thawed in the microwave or in cold water, it should be eaten immediately.

 I do not own one; however, let me know if you try it!

 Here are slow-cooker instructions: Put the ingredients in a 5 quart or larger slow cooker on low for six to eight hours.

 If you make this Vegan Pumpkin Chili, let me know what you think by ★★★★★ star rating it and leaving a comment below.
 You can follow me on Instagram and share your creation with me!
 Just tag me @resplendentkitchen and hashtag #resplendentkitchenrecipes.

 Vegan Pumpkin Chili